tmr232/UrlRevealer/readme.md

 URLRevealer
 ===========

-Current status:
+Lets you see original URLs instead of shorthened ones!

+Can reveal:
-* Automagically replace tinyurl.com links with full URLs.
+* tinyurl.com
-* Only called when the page loads.
-Any updates are ignored.
+* bit.ly
+* goo.gl